Winterizing Winterizing — Should You Cover Pool Equipment in Winter? Protection Guide

 Variable Speed Pumps

 These sophisticated pumps contain sensitive electronics that require extra protection.
 Use covers specifically designed for variable speed pumps that provide weather protection while allowing heat dissipation.
-Never operate these pumps in freezing conditions without proper antifreeze protection.
+Either keep the pump running with valves open (a recognized freeze-protection method) or fully drain it; avoid running antifreeze through the pump, which can damage the seal.

 Backwash Valves and Multiport Valves